 An integrated multidisciplinary research and innovation system is required to deal with the crosscutting nature of digitisation.
-Processes should be developed to publicly identify the digital policy needs of government and then public institutions can be funded to develop research agendas individually and collectively in support of them.
-While there have been millions of Rands of public investment in technology and innovation, there has been almost no public secured.
-This needs to be regularised, standardised and institutionalised and framed within the context of an open-data policy that safeguards privacy rights and makes anonymised data enable the free flow of information required for more effective planning by government and service delivery entities, for private use by entrepreneurial and innovative enterprise.

-investment in digital policy.
-Various initiatives over the year have been made possible by donor funding, with the associated peripatetic funding associated with that.
-Some of the funding slated for large 4IR initiatives should be channelled to the NRF for driving the local digital policy research and data collection required for local, evidence-based policy on the country's more immediate digital environment
+Processes should be developed to publicly identify the digital policy needs of government so that public institutions can be funded to develop research agendas individually and collectively in support of them.
+While there have been millions of Rands of public investment in technology and innovation, there has been almost no public investment in digital policy.
+Various initiatives over the years have been made possible by donor funding, with the associated peripatetic funding.
+Some of the funding slated for large 4IR initiatives should be channelled to the NRF to drive the digital policy research and data collection required for local, evidence-based policy on the country's more immediate digital environment.

-12. Regional harmonisation and global governance
+Regional harmonisation and global governance

 Government must represent South Africa's interests in regional and international governance forums where international and cross-jurisdictional rules are being determined.
 Challenges of global governance lie in the increasing complexity and adaptiveness of the global communications system over which nation states, and particularly developing countries, appear to have little control.
-Multiple, competing interest coalesce around these contemporary digital governance questions.
-To influence outcomes in South Africa's favour much greater integration of international affairs, trade and communications departments is required to promote South Africa and those countries that align with its interests in matters of global governance, including digital trade, global taxation initiatives of digital platforms, data governance and technical governance of the Internet.
+Multiple, competing interests coalesce around these contemporary digital governance questions.
+Much greater integration of international affairs, trade and communications departments is required to influence outcomes in favour of South Africa and those countries that align with its interests in matters of global governance (including digital trade, global taxation initiatives of digital platforms, data governance and technical governance of the Internet).